SkylarZhao6/EvernoteGuide/_posts/2012-12-24-Discover-templates.md

 <br>

-This section will show you:

-- Using two methods to discover all templates

-- Searching in the template gallery
+### Task 3 - Discovering Note Templetas and Search Template in Gallery

+Evernote templates various from multiple purpose planners to trackers in different circumstances.
+This section will show you find the most suitable note template among the gallery.

 <br>